Thyroid Assessment: Updates for Primary Care

 AACE and TFF require CME faculty (speakers) to disclose when products or procedures being discussed are off label, unlabeled, experimental and/or investigational, and any limitations on the information that is presented, such as data that are preliminary, or that represent ongoing research, interim analyses, and/or unsupported opinion.
 Faculty in this activity may discuss information about pharmaceutical agents that is outside of US Food and Drug Administration approved labeling.
 This information is intended solely for continuing medical education and is not intended to promote off-label use of these medications.
 AACE and TFF do not recommend the use of any agent outside of the labeled indications.
 If you have questions, contact the Medical Affairs Department of the manufacturer for the most recent prescribing information.

-This activity is supported by educational grants from Abbott Diabetes, Amgen, Lilly, Medtronic, Merck/Pfizer, Novo Nordisk, Radius, and Sandoz.
+This activity is supported by educational grants from Abbott Diabetes Care, Amgen, Lilly, Medtronic, Merck-Pfizer Alliance, Novo Nordisk, Radius Health, Inc., Rhythm Pharmaceuticals, and Sandoz Inc., a Novartis Division.

 The American Association of Clinical Endocrinology and The France Foundation present this information for educational purposes only.
 The content is provided solely by faculty who have been selected because of recognized expertise in their field.
 Participants have the professional responsibility to ensure that products are prescribed and used appropriately on the basis of their own clinical judgment and accepted standards of care.
 The American Association of Clinical Endocrinology, The France Foundation, and the commercial supporter(s) assume no liability for the information herein.